Sporting Clube de Macau: Golden Era

 Club members included the two that reactivated the Club in 1951 and the two presidents of the club, and the son of António Conceição, António Conceição Júnior.

-After that, the club once again stayed inactive for more than 20 years.
+The vicissitudes of life led the club to sleep for another 20 years.

 Reactivation

 On 4 June 2008, António Conceição Júnior set the challenge of reviving Branch 25 of Sporting Clube de Portugal, as a way to honor his father, António Conceição Sr.

 One of the first projects undertaken was the identification of Sportinguistas in the territory of the Macao Special Administrative Region.
 Working at full speed, on 25 November 2008, a historic Extraordinary General Meeting was held.
 This meeting marked an important step in the reactivation of the branch, where new members were admitted, and elections for the governing bodies were scheduled.

 On 15 February 2009, elections were held, with 40 of the 54 eligible members casting their votes.
 In 2009, Sporting was officially reactivated and grew to include more than 100 members.
 António Conceição Júnior has served as president since 2009.

 On 5 June 2009, nearly a year after the challenge to revive the club began, a new General Assembly was held to approve updated statutes, as the previous version dated back to 10 March 1951.
 Subsequently, the updated statutes were published in the Official Gazette, formalising the club’s registration with the Institute of Sport and the Macau Football Association.

 The club received a significant boost with the creation of a football team that debuted on 19 August 2009 in the championship of the 2nd Division of football.
 The format was seven-a-side football played with a size 4 ball.
 This competition, which all new teams were required to enter, included 92 clubs and 18 groups.
 Paulo Conde and Mandinho offered their services to support the club.

 In November 2010, Agostinho Caetano became the team’s coach.

 In December 2011, the club achieved promotion to the 2nd Division of Macau Football after finishing as runners-up in the 3rd Division.

 In 2013, the club achieved promotion to the 1st Division of Macau Football, the Liga de Elite.
 Although initially preparing for the 2nd Division, the withdrawal of another club allowed Sporting Clube de Macau to rise to the top flight.